Quark-diquark effective mass formalism for heavy baryon spectroscopy: Introduction

 \section{Introduction}

 Recent years have seen remarkable progress in the spectroscopy of heavy flavor baryons, largely driven by LHCb and CMS.
-Nearly the full singly heavy baryon spectrum has now been measured, except for $\Sigma_b^{(*)0}$, $\Xi_b^{\prime0}$, and $\Omega_b^{*-}$ \cite{ParticleDataGroup:2024cfk}.
-A major milestone was the observation of $\Xi_{cc}^{++}$ and its isospin partner $\Xi_{cc}^{+}$ \cite{LHCb:2017iph, LHCb:2019epo, LHCb:2019gqy, LHCb:2021eaf}.
-Searches for the doubly heavy baryons $\Xi_{cb}^{+(0)}$, $\Omega_{cb}^{0}$, and $\Omega_{cc}^{+}$ are ongoing \cite{LHCb:2022fbu, LHCb:2021xba, LHCb:2021rkb, LHCb:2020iko}.
-The LHCb Upgrade II, with higher luminosity, is expected to reveal additional states in the HL-LHC era \cite{Vagnoni:2025qfv}, while future $e^+e^-$ colliders promise detailed studies of doubly and triply heavy baryons \cite{Zhan:2023jfm, FCC:2018evy, CEPCStudyGroup:2018rmc, CEPCStudyGroup:2018ghi, ILC:2007bjz}.
-The discovery of these heavy baryons provides crucial insight into heavy-quark dynamics and QCD confinement, bridging conventional baryons and exotic multiquark systems.
+Nearly the full ground-state singly heavy baryon spectrum has now been measured~\cite{ParticleDataGroup:2024cfk}.
+A major milestone was the observation of $\Xi_{cc}^{++}$ and its isospin partner $\Xi_{cc}^{+}$~\cite{LHCb:2017iph, LHCb:2019epo, LHCb:2026pxn, LHCb:2021eaf, LHCb:2019gqy}.
+Searches for the doubly heavy baryons $\Xi_{cb}^{+(0)}$, $\Omega_{cb}^{0}$, and $\Omega_{cc}^{+}$ are ongoing~\cite{LHCb:2022fbu, LHCb:2021xba, LHCb:2021rkb, LHCb:2020iko}.
+The LHCb Upgrade II, with higher luminosity, is expected to reveal additional states in the HL-LHC era~\cite{Vagnoni:2025qfv}, while future $e^+e^-$ colliders promise detailed studies of doubly and triply heavy baryons~\cite{Zhan:2023jfm, FCC:2018evy, CEPCStudyGroup:2018rmc, CEPCStudyGroup:2018ghi, ILC:2007bjz}.
+The discovery of these heavy baryons provides crucial insight into heavy-quark dynamics and quantum chromodynamics (QCD) confinement, bridging conventional and exotic multiquark systems.